VSD-Devs/Devora/content/blog/the-ultimate-guide-to-user-experience-design-principles-in-2025.md

 **Information Hierarchy**
 - Use typography scale (H1: 2.25rem, H2: 1.875rem, etc.)
-- Color contrast ratios of at least 4.5:1 for text
+- Colour contrast ratios of at least 4.5:1 for text
 - Progressive disclosure for complex information
 - Clear visual cues for interactive elements